dunieskiotano/dunieskiotano.github.io/Projects/index.md

 **SplitSmart**
+*Split$mart is a web app based on facilitating simple billsplitting.
+Users are able to create and join groups with other users.
+In groups, users can add receipts from group purchases, and specify who purchased each item.
+Split$mart will calculate each users financial responsibility after the fact; thereby, leaving users able to enjoy their time without worrying about who owes money to whom.*
+  * **Responsibilities:**
+    * Created initial database schema including tables, data, constraints, and scripts using PostgreSQL and DBeaver.
+    * Created important components using React and Redux.
+    * Designed the IU for all the components using HTML, CSS, and Bootstrap.
+    * Developed the endpoints in the API using Java and Spring.
+    * Worked on connecting the API to PostgresSQL.
+    * Consumed endpoints in the UI using JavaScript, TypeScript, React, and Redux.
+    * Collaborated and managed source code using Git.
+    * Deployed project using Amazon Web Services hosted on EC2 along with Jenkins.
   * **Technologies used**:
     * React, Redux, Axios, Node.js, Java, JDBC, Spring Data, Spring MVC, Spring Boot, Hibernate, AWS RDS, AWS S3, AWS EC2, PostgreSQL, JavaScript, TypeScript, HTML, CSS, Bootstrap, jQuery, Ajax